kaihuang97/preparation/problems/Two_Sum.md

 ## Solution

+The goal is to return the indices of 2 numbers from an input array such that they add up to a certain target sum.
+The restriction is that the same element can't be used twice and that each input has only 1 exact solution.

 Build hash map of (number, index).
 For each number, if its result of (target - current number) is found in the hash map, then return hashed index of (target - current number) and the current number's index.
 If the result is not found in the hash map, then add the current number and its index as a pair.